 - Bloom Period and Seasonal Color — Fall to late fall; white, blue, lavender, and pink flowers (last to bloom in my Midwestern garden – late October)

 - Mature Height × Spread — 1 to 3 feet × 1 to 5 feet (variable)

 - Added Benefits – Attracts Beneficial Insects

 - Sun Requirements – Sun, Part Sun, Part Shade

-When, Where, and How to Plant – Asters do well in normal to clay soil, are drought tolerant, and look marvelous naturalized, particularly along a woodland border.
-Plant in full sun whenever possible, though the plant does well in part sun conditions.
+Asters do well in normal to clay soil, are drought-tolerant, and look marvelous naturalized, particularly along a woodland border or perennial garden.
+Plant in the full sun whenever possible, though the plant does well in part sun conditions.
 When planting, mix into the soil organic matter such as rotted leaf compost or composted manure to keep this long-lived plant happy.
 Richer soils will produce taller plants that occasionally grow beyond the predicted height and spread.